Engee documentation

 Dependencies

-Load current characteristics - load current characteristics
+Load current characteristics — characteristics of the load current

-Smoothed (by default) | Unsmoothed or discontinuous.
+Smoothed (by default) | Unsmoothed or discontinuous

 Dependencies